BieggerM/testCentreSample/README.md

 - Generation of covid test certificates in pdf format
 - Some basic JUnit Test Cases

+Also: I brought this over from a private repository.
+Sadly you won't be able to comprehend the development process.
 Thanks a ton for taking a look :)